Mini Splits for Manhattan Offices

 Common Office Zones

-- Open workspace — wall-mounted or ceiling cassette for broad, even coverage across the main floor area.
+Wall-mounted or ceiling cassette for broad, even coverage across the main floor area.

-- Conference rooms — dedicated zone for spaces with variable occupancy.
+Dedicated zone for spaces with variable occupancy.
 A full conference room generates significant heat from bodies and electronics.

-- Private offices — individual control for partners, executives, or anyone who needs their own comfort setting.
+Individual control for partners, executives, or anyone who needs their own comfort setting.

-- Reception / waiting area — front-of-house comfort for clients and visitors.
+Front-of-house comfort for clients and visitors.

-Office Pricing Guide
+Get an Office Estimate →Office Pricing Guide

 | Office Size | Typical Zones | Installed Cost |